-Dean and Sam realize that someone is killing people possessed by demons, and set out to question Wendy Rice, a local historian who had arranged to meet Ann Morton before she died.
-While they are at her home, three of Crowley's
+Dean and Sam realize that someone is killing people possessed by demons, and set out to question Wendy Rice, a local historian who had arranged to meet with Ann Morton before she died.
+While they are at her home, three of Crowley

-mooks come to the door and attack them.
-During the fight, one demon escapes with a map Wendy had re-created of the town before a 100 year flood destroyed all records.
+'s mooks come to the door and attack them.
+During the fight, one demon escapes with a map Wendy had recreated of the town before a 100-year flood cycle destroyed all records.
 Before Dean can stab one of the demons with Ruby's knife, it smokes out of its vessel and enters Wendy.
-Suddenly Castiel
+Suddenly, Castiel

-appears, smiting the demon which is attacking Sam and then capturing the possessed Wendy.
+appears, smiting the demon attacking Sam and capturing the possessed Wendy.

-Castiel wants to tell Sam and Dean his true mission, but under Naomi's
+Castiel wants to tell Sam and Dean his true mission but, under Naomi

-control, instead tells them he has been looking for the other half of the Demon Tablet
+'s control, instead tells them he has been looking for the other half of the demon tablet

-and trying to stop the demons from finding a parchment that could help them to translate the Demon Tablet without a prophet
+and trying to stop the demons from finding a parchment that could help them to translate Crowley's half of the demon tablet without a prophet

 .
-Castiel tortures the possessed Wendy, who reveals that they have a hostage who has been telling them where Lucifer's
+Castiel tortures the possessed Wendy, who reveals that they have a hostage who has been telling them where Lucifer

-crypts are.
-Before she can tell Sam and Dean that there is no parchment and instead they are looking for the Angel Tablet in Lucifer's crypts, Castiel kills her.
+'s crypts are.
+Before she can tell Sam and Dean that there is no parchment and instead they are looking for the angel tablet in Lucifer's crypts, Castiel kills her.

 Castiel disappears, and Sam and Dean race to the hotel where the demon said the hostage is being kept.
-They find Castiel has already smited 2 more of Crowley's mooks.
+They find Castiel has already smote two more of Crowley's mooks.
 Castiel tells them the hostage is in the bathroom, and when they open the door they find a blonde, bloodied, and bound Meg

-Meg leads them to an abandoned warehouse where Lucifer's crypt is, and Castiel and Dean enter to find the Angel Tablet, while Sam and Meg wait outside to watch their backs.
-Castiel sees there is only one item warded against angels in the crypt, and Dean opens the warded box and finds the Angel Tablet.
-Castiel insists Dean gives him the tablet, but Dean is unwilling to give Castiel the tablet unless he explains how he got out of Purgatory
+Meg leads them to an abandoned warehouse.
+Castiel and Dean enter to look for the angel tablet while Sam and Meg wait outside to watch their backs.
+Castiel sees there is only one item warded against angels in the crypt, and Dean opens the warded box and finds the angel tablet.
+Castiel insists Dean gives him the tablet, but Dean is unwilling to give it to Castiel unless he explains how he got out of Purgatory

 .
-Naomi commands Castiel to kill Dean, and Castiel savagely beats Dean.
+Naomi commands Castiel to kill Dean, and Castiel savagely beats him.
 Crowley's mooks attack and Sam and Meg manage to kill them.
 Crowley appears, and Meg sends Sam to Dean and Cas.
-Dean manages to get through to Cas, who picks up the angel tablet, breaking him from Naomi's control.
-However, he takes the angel tablet and leaves, saying that he needs to protect it from Naomi and from Dean.
+Dean manages to get through to Cas, who picks up the angel tablet.
+Naomi's control over Castiel is broken, but he takes the angel tablet and leaves, saying that he needs to protect it from Naomi and from Dean.
 Sam and Dean escape from Crowley after Meg sacrifices herself to protect them and Cas.
-Naomi and Crowley later meet in the Crypt where they are revealed to have history together.
+Naomi and Crowley later meet in the crypt, where they are revealed to have history together.
 Castiel is shown on a bus

 with the tablet.